m2ag-labs/m2ag-thing-installer/README.md

 Ensure i2c is enabled on your pi.

-Use ssl is encouraged but not mandatory.
+Use of ssl is encouraged but not mandatory.
 Place self-signed certificates in .m2ag-labs/ssl.
 File names are server.crt and server.key.

 This [document](https://docs.google.com/document/d/14vuQJgqhT3Ylm6VSoCiv0JzX6T2fNVaKkcaUYLtU_xM/edit?usp=sharing) discusses how to create self-signed certificates